CE INFORMATION FOR FAMILIES

 Registering your child for CE examinations

 Parent/guardian registration for CE exams can be made online.
-The next session is the Spring 2025 session.
-Registration is open now.
+Registration is currently closed.

 History